kad1kad/leiter/README.md

 `generateScale(tonic: string, octave: number, scaleName: ScaleName): string[]`

 ### Parameters:
 - `tonic (NoteType)`: The root or starting note of the scale.
 It should be one of the standard note names (e.g., "C", "D#").
-Please note that flat notes are note supported for the current release.
+Please note that flat notes are note supported in the current release.
 Instead use the aquavalent sharp note.
 - `octave (Octave)`: The octave in which the scale is to be generated.
 Represented as numbers between 0 - 8, where "C4" is the Middle C.
 - `scaleName (ScaleType)`: The name of the scale pattern you want to generate.
 The library supports a vast array of scales, from standard major and minor scales to unique scales from diverse global traditions.